Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

     Figure 3: Distribution of normalized assault, robbery, and weapon law incidents occurring on friday and saturday nights in San Francisco, based on reported data from 2003 to 2024.
   </p>
 </div>
-We notice on the map of the crime data distribution that most of the reported arrests for our focused crime types happens in the southern district.
+We notice on the map of the crime data distribution that most of the reported arrests for our focused crime types happens in the Mission district.